 |Mexico||Labels of alcohol beverages of 2.0% to 55%ABV must include "The abuse of the consumption of this product is harmful to health."
 The warning must be in uppercase and in a contrasting color.
 The required size of lettering varies by beverage ABV. |

 Labels of alcohol beverages of higher than 6.0%ABV: Of three pictogram warnings (against consumption by minors aged under 18 and by pregnant women and against driving under the influence of alcohol),

 or a single one may be included in which case the pictogram chosen must be changed on a rotating principle every four months.

-Labels of alcoholic beverages with ABV 2.0-6.0% must display a modified pictogram warning against consumption by minors aged under 18.
+Labels of alcohol beverages with of 2.0-6.0%ABV must display a modified pictogram warning against consumption by minors aged under 18.